-Phone: 973-596-5305 Class Dates: Sep 5 - Dec 23, 2023
+Phone: 973-596-5305 Class Dates: Jan 16 - Apr 30, 2024

-Office Hour: Thurs 2-5pm or by appointment Webex: https://njit.webex.com/meet/ehrlich
+Office Hour: Thurs 2-5pm by appointment Webex: https://njit.webex.com/meet/ehrlich

 Course Overview

 Fin 600 is the traditional first course in corporation finance common to master programs, focusing on how firm managers make their financing and investing decision to run their business.
 Topics include the financial statement analysis, time value of money, bond and equity valuation, risk and return, capital budgeting, capital structure, dividends, and so forth.
 We will consider these topics mainly from the point of view as a manager (insider), and sometimes from the point of view as an investor (outsider) where appropriate.